bpstelios10/spring-webflux-template/README.md

 (The version in chart.yaml and values-*.yaml need to be updated)

-## Non functional tests with Gatling
+## Non-functional tests with Gatling

 For executing nfts, the application and its dependencies should be up and running as well